 First of all, if you’re using antacids, cut them out for a bit, or slow down on their use.
 If you’re wondering how you could ever do that, you might consider Kombucha.
 I’ve been making and drinking it.
 If I have indigestion when I want to go to sleep, I drink a few ounces of Kombucha and the indigestion is gone in about half an hour.

-If you find that your digestion is still incomplete, even after eating a lot of yogurt over a few weeks, then the third and final step is shedding h.pylori, which is relatively easy.
+If you find your digestion is still incomplete, even after eating a lot of yogurt over a few weeks, then the third and final step is shedding h.pylori, which is relatively easy.
 Basically, vitamin C zaps h.pylori.
-Consequently, you can use vitamin C to shed the problematic bacteria.
+Consequently, you can use vitamin C to shed problematic bacteria.

 Warning Signs of Hypochlorhydria

 Bloating, burping, and flatulence can be signs of hypochlorhydria.
 When you don’t have enough stomach acid your food doesn’t digest properly.
 Bloating, burping, and flatulence are signs of poor, incomplete digestion.